princebarpaga/MyHackerRank/README.md

 # MyHackerRank

-Here you will some Hackerrank problems that I have solved.
+Here you will find some Hackerrank problems that I have solved.